-With Lamar Jackson and Derrick Henry leading the way, the Baltimore Ravens boast one of the most dynamic quarterback-running back duos in the NFL.
+With Lamar Jackson and Derrick Henry on the roster, the Baltimore Ravens boast one of the most dynamic quarterback-running back duos in the NFL.
 Their explosive run game is the foundation of the team’s offensive success, and it showed in a big way last season.

 Advertisement

 The Ravens led the league in rushing yards in 2024, piling up 3,189 yards on the ground.
 They also topped the NFL in yards per carry, averaging an impressive 5.8 yards per attempt.
-Their 21 rushing touchdowns ranked sixth in the league, underscoring just how effective their ground attack was.
+Their 21 rushing touchdowns ranked sixth in the league.
+The stats underscore how effective their ground attack was.

-A major offseason acquisition, Derrick Henry proved to be the driving force behind that dominance.
-He led the NFL with 16 rushing touchdowns and finished second in rushing yards with 1,921, at age 30.
-Now 31, Henry has shown no signs of decline and is within striking distance of a major career milestone.
+A major offseason acquisition, Henry proved to be the driving force behind that dominance.
+He led the NFL with 16 rushing touchdowns and finished second in rushing yards with 1,921.
+All of this when he is supposed to be past his ‘prime’, aged 30.
+Henry has shown no signs of decline and is within striking distance of a major career milestone.

 Currently 19th on the NFL’s all-time rushing list with 11,423 yards, Henry needs 1,317 more to crack the top 10.
 That would push him past legends like Fred Taylor, Thurman Thomas, Franco Harris, Marcus Allen, Marshall Faulk, and Jim Brown.
 Tony Dorsett currently holds the 10th spot with 12,739 rushing yards.

-Lamar Jackson continues to be a nightmare for defenses as a dual-threat quarterback.
-Over the past two seasons, Jackson has racked up 1,736 rushing yards and nine rushing touchdowns.
-He’s rushed for at least 820 yards in each of the past two years, averaging 868 per season during that stretch.
+Jackson continues to be a nightmare for defenses as a dual-threat quarterback.
+Over the past two seasons, he has racked up 1,736 rushing yards and nine rushing touchdowns.
+Jackson has rushed for at least 820 yards in each of the past two years, averaging 868 per season.

 With 6,173 career rushing yards, Jackson already holds the all-time rushing record among quarterbacks.
-If he adds another 1,000-yard season to his summary, he could jump nearly 30 spots to around 67th or 68th all-time in rushing yards.
+If he adds another 1,000-yard season, he could jump nearly 30 spots to around 67th or 68th all-time in rushing yards.
 That would move him past notable running backs like Le’Veon Bell, Arian Foster, Ray Rice, and Larry Johnson.